 Mississippi - Pike County - Historic Districts

-Pike County Mississippi (Historic Districts) has 4 places on the National Register of Historic Places including 1 place of Statewide significance.
-Significant places include Kramertown-Railroad Historic District, McComb Downtown Historic District, Myrtle Street Historic District, Southtown Historic District.
+Pike County Mississippi (Historic Districts) has 7 places on the National Register of Historic Places including 1 place of Statewide significance.
+Significant places include Kramertown-Railroad Historic District, Burglund Heights, Holmesville Historic District, McComb Downtown Historic District and Myrtle Street Historic District.
 Prominent architectural styles found in Pike Country are Queen Anne, Greek Revival and Late 19th And 20th Century Revivals.

 Kramertown-Railroad Historic District (added 1980 - - #80002301)